johanpiquet/jopi-mono/README.md

 In the `package.json` file, the option `jopiMono_MustIgnoreDependencies` allows ignoring changing the versions for the dependencies.

-Without that the versions of the projects inside the workspace are upgraded when publishing a package to match current workspace version.
+Without that, the versions of the projects inside the workspace are upgraded when publishing a package to match the current workspace version.

+### Options jopiMono_MustForceLatestVersion

+In the `package.json` file, the option `jopiMono_MustForceLatestVersion` allows forcing 'latest' as version number when publishing.

+It applies to all workspace dependencies and is for special use case.

+### Options jopiMono_MustForceAnyVersion

+In the `package.json` file, the option `jopiMono_MustForceAnyVersion` allows forcing '*' (any) as version number when publishing.

+It applies to all workspace dependencies and is for special use case.

 ## 📚 License